geek-kb/DevopsStuff/nightly_scale_down_project/README.md

 2. If an environment is set as not protected and running.
 3. If an environment is set as not protected and is not running.
 Only if the 3rd rule applies, then the environment is marked for shutting down, otherwise it is ignored.
-Since the customer where this project was applied is using two different AWS accounts, the logic is running on any of these accounts.
+Since the customer where this project was applied to is using two different AWS accounts, the logic is running on any of these accounts.
-In order to make sure all relevant (per environment) services are considered, even when new ones are created (without adding any of them manually), the services repository is checked out and the logic gets the most updated list of services based on each service's directory.
+In order to make sure all relevant (per environment) micro services are considered, even when new ones are created (without adding any of them manually), the services repository is checked out and the logic gets the most updated list of services based on each micro service's directory.
 It then:
 1. Gets current ECS desired values from all services terragrunt.hcl files and updates the dynamodb table.
 2. Gets current AutoScaling Groups desired values from all services terragrunt.hcl files and updates the dynamodb table.